What Happens When A House Is Condemned? A Guide To Condemned Houses

 • Fill out legal paperwork and disclosures

 Needless to say, selling by owner won’t be easy, but it is less expensive since you won’t be hiring a listing agent.
 However, if the buyer works with an agent to purchase your property, you could be on the hook for their agent’s commission.
 Using the amount above $35,000, the buyer’s agent commission could cost 2.7-3% of the sale price ($945-$1,050).
-And even though you’re doing all the work to sell by owner, the buyer may ask you to cover the commission as a part of the sales agreement.
+And even though you’re doing all the work to sell by the owner, the buyer may ask you to cover the commission as a part of the sales agreement.

 Sell to an iBuyer

-If you’ve figured out you don’t want to sell with an agent or by owner, you can always consider selling your house online to an iBuyer.
+If you’ve figured out you don’t want to sell with an agent or by the owner, you can always consider selling your house online to an iBuyer.
 The only issue you may encounter is that sometimes iBuyers have specific housing criteria they are looking to buy, so they may not be in the market for a condemned house.
 You can always double-check, though; usually, they have helpful information on their website, or you can fill out a form online to get an offer.

 Although their process is really easy to sell online without listing your home, they do charge service fees.
 Sometimes these fees are even more expensive than realtor commissions (6-7%).

-Address the Violations First
+Address the Violations First in the Condemnation Process

-Once you figure out what selling strategy you’d like to use, you’ll need to decide if you will sell as-is or address the violations and repairs.
-If you’d really like for the condemned house to be included in the sale of the property, you’ll need to address the violations first.
+Once you figure out what selling strategy you’d like to use, you’ll need to decide if you will sell as-is or address the safety concerns and repairs.
+If you’d like for the condemned house to be included in the sale of the property, you’ll need to address the violations first.
 Since people are technically not allowed into the home for safety reasons, you’ll need to repair these issues before listing the property.
 First, figure out what code violations you were cited for; this should be in the letter you received regarding the property’s condition.

 Here are some examples of common code requirements for a house to be deemed liveable: